bymyselfstudio/bymyselfstudio/README.md

 ### Hi there 👋

-I'm a software engineer in education and I live in Germany.
+I'm a software engineer and I live in Germany.
 <!--
 **bymyselfstudio/bymyselfstudio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm currently...

-🔭 working on my website
+🔭 working on my website and a fitness tracker app

 🌱 learning web design